marceloglacial/snowpress-boilerplate/README.md

 ## How to Install

-1. Config your `.env` file using `.env.example` as model
-2. Run composer to install dependencies: `composer update`
-3. Set Wordpress permalinks to `Post Name`

 ## Local development

 1. Make sure `docker` is running
+2. Config your `.env` file using `.env.example` as template
-2. Open your terminal
+3. Open your terminal
-3. Run: `composer update`
+4. Run: `composer update`
-4. Run: `npm run dev`
+5. Run: `npm run dev`
-5. Open your local wordpress: [http://localhost:8080](http://localhost:8080)
+6. Open your local wordpress: [http://localhost:8080](http://localhost:8080)

 ## Heroku Setup